-Kentucky Revised Statute (KRS 66.480) authorizes Kentucky municipalities to invest in obligations of the United States Treasury and United States agencies and instrumentalities (including repurchase agreements with national or state charted banks); obligations and options to purchase obligations of the United States Treasury and certain government agencies; obligations of any corporation of the United States government; certificates of deposit and interest bearing accounts held with banks or savings and loan institutions insured by FDIC or collateralized, to the extent uninsured, by any obligations permitted by KRS 41.240(4); uncollateralized certificates of deposit and banker's acceptances issued by any bank or savings and loan institution rated in one of the three highest categories by a nationally recognized rating agency; commercial paper rated in the highest category by a nationally recognized rating agency; bonds or certificates of indebtedness of the State of Kentucky and its agencies and instrumentalities; securities issued by state or local government, or any instrumentality or agency thereof, in the United States, and rated in one of the three highest categories by a nationally recognized rating agency; bonds or certain shares of mutual funds having specific characteristics.
+Kentucky Revised Statute (KRS 66.480) authorizes Kentucky municipalities to invest in obligations of the United States Treasury and United States agencies and instrumentalities (including repurchase agreements with national or state charted banks); obligations and options to purchase obligations of the United States Treasury and certain government agencies; obligations of any corporation of the United States government; certificates of deposit and interest bearing accounts held with banks or savings and loan institutions insured by FDIC or collateralized, to the extent uninsured, by any obligations permitted by KRS 41.240(4); uncollateralized certificates of deposit and banker's acceptances issued by any bank or savings and loan institution rated in one of the three highest categories by a nationally recognized rating agency; bonds or certificates of indebtedness of the State of Kentucky and its agencies and instrumentalities; securities issued by state or local government, or any instrumentality or agency thereof, in the United States, and rated in one of the three highest categories by a nationally recognized rating agency; and certain shares of mutual funds having specific characteristics.

 The City has not formally adopted deposit and investment policies that limit allowable deposits or investments and address exposure to specific risk.
-As of June 30, 2016, all of the City's investments were comprised of nonnegotiable bank certificates of deposit.
+As of June 30, 2017, all of the City's investments were comprised of nonnegotiable bank certificates of deposit.
 Early withdrawal penalties are considered negligible.